MicrosoftDocs/win32/desktop-src/DirectShow/ipropertysetter-cloneprops.md

 ---
-Description: The CloneProps method clones a set of properties from this property setter and adds them to a new property setter. ms.assetid: dee93e41-2925-4b4b-b5b2-7cfd6ea10e05
+description: The CloneProps method clones a set of properties from this property setter and adds them to a new property setter. ms.assetid: dee93e41-2925-4b4b-b5b2-7cfd6ea10e05
 title: IPropertySetter::CloneProps method (Qedit.h)
 ms.topic: reference